No visit to Romania is complete without seeing the magnificent painted monasteries of Bucovina.

 Not the least of these are the exquisite monastery churches found in the far north of the country, in the region known as Bucovina, part of the historical province of Moldavia.
-Most lists of Romania’s leading five attractions usually place the monasteries front and centre, followed by the villages of Maramureș, the Fortified Churches of Transylvania, the Danube Delta and the Fagaraș mountains.
-Bucharest’s new cathedral is not likely to make the list anytime soon.
+Most lists of Romania’s leading five attractions usually place the monasteries front and centre, followed by the Villages of Maramureș, the Fortified Churches of Transylvania, the Danube Delta and the Fagaraș Mountains.

 Righting a wrong

-Incredibly, despite having lived in Romania for more than two decades and having travelled at length around most of the country, the monasteries had somehow passed me by.
-Last month, taking the opportunity provided by a long weekend (Romania was celebrating 100 years since Moldavia and Wallachia were unified with Transylvania to form the country we know today) I decided to right that particular wrong.
+Incredibly, despite having lived in Romania for more than two decades and having travelled at length around most of the country, the monasteries had until earlier this month somehow passed me by.
+Taking the opportunity provided by Romania’s national day, December 1, which marks the day in 1918 when Moldavia and Wallachia were unified with Transylvania to form the country we know today, I decided to right that particular wrong.

 I began my exploration at Sucevița, the last of the great monasteries to be built (construction began in 1586) and for a number of reasons the most impressive of them all.
 It has undergone no significant alteration in the course of its history, and the fortified monastery walls conserve their initial appearance, while the surrounding countryside, rural and forested, has undergone few transformations.